oyvindln/vhs-decode/README.md

 For alligator clips, this is Red on signal/Black on ground; if you have bigger test points like on rackmount and later prosumer decks.

 For direct soldering, RG178 or RG316 cable to an BNC bulk head is recommended.
-This allows a short, clean direct run to a fixed mounting point you can drill or melt/file out, or just thread the cable though a ventilation slit or other pre-existing open space.
+This allows a short, clean direct run to a fixed mounting point you can drill or melt/file out, or just thread the cable through a ventilation slit or other pre-existing open space.

 3. Test to see if an 10uf capacitor is needed.
 If you want to see your tape during RF capture or are playing SVHS or other higher bandwidth tapes, you will need to add a 10uf capacitor in-line before your bulkhead/probe connection, to avoid signal dropout.
 (Applies to most VCRs but not all; example, many JVC units.)

 **Note** Do not make sharp bends in any RF cabling.

 **Note** With Coax cable (RGxxx etc), the centre stranded wire is signal, and outer shield wire is ground twist.
 The ground strands tight to make a solder-able connection, and ensure to use ample flux to flow solder correctly.
-Afterwards, you may wipe with 99.9% Isopropyl Alcohol to clean the flux off.
+Afterwards, you may wipe with 99.9% Isopropanol to clean the flux off.

 **Note** Some UMATIC decks have a direct RF output on the back that may be viable for RF capture (At the moment, this requires further testing and expansion on data/information)